pepopowitz/getting-unstuck/slides/src/05-escape.md

 Similar effects to resting - our brain explores new ideas

-this is a very individualized strategy - ash plays guitar
+this is a very individualized strategy -

+ash plays guitar,

+maybe you like to draw,

+i like to exercise.

 ---